Unidata/python-training/pages/python/choosing.md

 - [Nick Coghlan's (core Python developer) Python Notes](http://python-notes.curiousefficiency.org/en/latest/python3/index.html)
 - [Brett Cannon's (another core developer) Blog](http://www.snarky.ca/why-python-3-exists)

 Our recommendation is to use Python 3 installed through Miniconda.
-All of the subsequent materials here will assume the use of Python 3; however, the use of features available **only** in Python 3 will be minimal (*if any*).
+Most new releases of packages in the scientific Python stack are now only supporting Python 3.
+All of the subsequent materials here will assume the use of Python 3; however, the use of features available **only** in Python 3 will be minimal.